Our Vision

 Public Dialogue

-Student submissions will contribute to important public conversations about AI development and governance, informing policy and research directions.
+Young people's submissions will contribute to important public conversations about AI development and governance, informing policy and research directions.

 The Research